eProsima/Shapes-Demo-Docs/docs/examples/liveliness.rst

 1. Create a red square publisher:

-   - Start eProsima Shape Demo.
+   - Start eProsima Shapes Demo.
 (We will refer to this instance as Instance1)
    - Click on Publish.
    - Select SQUARE option for Shape and RED for Color.
    - Select ``AUTOMATIC`` for liveliness kind.